alberti42/tmux-fzf-links/README.md

    set-option -g @fzf-links-fzf-display-options '-w 100% --maxnum-displayed 10 --multi -0 --no-preview'
    ```

-4. **`history-lines`**: An integer number determining how many extra lines of history to consider.
+4. **`@fzf-links-history-lines`**: An integer number determining how many extra lines of history to consider.
 By default, it is set to 0.

 5. **`@fzf-links-ls-colors-filename`**: A file containing the content of $LS_COLORS.
 For example, you can save $LS_COLORS to a cached file using:
 	 ```bash